 It's about time we rise to our occasion.

 Post college, a lot changed.
-And, I mean, A LOT.

 Too often I hear "You need to do this" and "You'll be stronger and pain free if you do that".
 Our world is saturated with gimmicks and frauds.
-I wasn't necessarily given a "bad hand" but from the start I had to figure things out for myself; I found my way to where I am now.
+I wasn't necessarily given a "bad hand" but from the start I had to figure things out for myself; I found my way to where I am now. and through Christ, I learned a great deal about myself and how to train athletes treating them as unique, as people, and children of God.

 Thanks for reading.